-As well as the public hospitals, there are many private hospitals around New Zealand which you can access if you have health insurance.
+As well as the public hospitals, there are many private hospitals around New Zealand that you can access if you have healthcare insurance.

-Under the Talk Teeth programme, children get free basic care for their teeth until they’re 18, but otherwise dentists aren’t part of the free public health system.
+Otherwise, dentists are not part of the free public healthcare system.
 The Ministry of Health has information about dental care for families in New Zealand.

-Dental care is provided by Oral Health care practitioners - dentists, hygienists etc. - in private practices.
-Fees can vary widely so remember to ask about them when you’re looking for a dentist.
+Dental care is provided by oral health care practitioners, such as dentists and dental hygienists, in private practices.
+Fees can vary widely, so remember to ask about them when you are looking for a dentist.

-Specialists work in both the public and private healthcare systems but you can only choose a particular specialist if you go through New Zealand’s private health system.
+Specialists work in both the public and private healthcare systems.
+You can only choose a particular specialist if you go through New Zealand’s private healthcare system.

 The privately-operated website Healthpoint has useful information about specialist medical care in New Zealand, the treatments they offer and what you need to get referred.

-Maternity services in New Zealand are arranged and coordinated by a Lead Maternity Carer (LMC), usually a midwife.
+Services for pregnant women (maternity services) are arranged and coordinated by a Lead Maternity Carer (LMC) - usually a midwife.

 New Zealand offers a wide range of services to help the elderly in New Zealand.
-They include home care, financial support, social support, rest homes and retirement villages.
+Services include home care, financial support, social support, rest homes and retirement villages.

 Mental health services

 Mental health services are provided in each region.
-Generally, you need to start with your GP to get a referral, but emergency services are also available.
+Generally, you need to start with your GP to get a referral but there are also emergency services.

-The Ministry of Health has more information on what to do in a mental health emergency, along with details of the other helplines and support services that are available.
+The Ministry of Health website has more information on what to do in a mental health emergency and support services that are available.

-The Ministry of Health have a range of programmes that help prevent illness.
-They range from help with addictions like gambling, alcohol or smoking to immunisation programmes and advice about keeping active.
-Check them out on the Ministry of Health's website.
+The Ministry of Health has programmes that help prevent illness.
+They range from help with addictions like gambling, alcohol or smoking, to immunisation programmes and advice about keeping active.

 Help to stop smoking